 → tasks with Xs

-From there the team would have to agree on and order every single task into a true priority list from 1-75.
+From there the team had to agree on and order every single task into a true priority list from 1-75.

 Why this way?

-Forced prioritization: The point was never that we would follow the exact priority order that the teams determined (and this was stated at the top of each workshop!).
-But I wanted to force decision making and discussion, get everyone to really see the full picture of everything that was “on the table” (figuratively, turned literally), and hear for myself the deeper perspectives of each person on why something seemed important to them or not.
+Forced prioritization: The point was never that we would follow the exact priority order that the teams determined (and I stated it at the top of each workshop)… but I wanted to force decision making and discussion, get everyone to see the full picture of what was “on the table” (figuratively, turned literally), and hear for myself the deeper perspectives of each person on why something seemed important to them or not.

 Voting for tasks without speaking: this is a typical design thinking strategy to make sure everyone has a voice and to visualize people’s opinions.
-I like starting like this because it shows raw opinions, maps the ‘distance’ between the people in the room, and brings unpopular items (that might not have otherwise gotten attention) to the conversation.
+It shows raw opinions, maps the ‘distance’ between the people in the room, and brings unpopular items (that might not have otherwise gotten attention) to the conversation.

-Marking tasks that aren’t important: this is key for eliminating things that shouldn’t be “on the table” and it actually brought some key discussion when a task had a dot and an X.
+Marking tasks that aren’t important: this is key for eliminating things that shouldn’t be “on the table” and it actually brought key discussions forward when a task had a dot and an X.

 Following the method above I did three workshops (~1 to 2 hours each, depending on the size of the team).
 We did one of them following the same format, but online with a digital whiteboard.
-Each time, I started with an intro to the idea of what we were trying to do, the context, and explained how it would work.
+Each time, I started with an intro to the idea, the context, and explained how it would work.
 As we went, I had to do a few things to nudge us forward.
 Things like getting clear agreement about priorities 1, 2 and 3, and then removing them from the table completely in order to move on quickly.

-At some points I would separate a group of cards our and ask “Of these six, what’s the priority order?
+At some points I would separate a group of cards and ask “Of these six, what’s the priority order?
 Why?”
 Then after it was answered, ask “Is there anything else on the table that is at a similar priority level as these?”
-This part was very free flow and depended a lot on context.
+All of this was very free flow – do what works for you and your team.

 The point is, you have to do small things to force decisions, but should also allow for “breaking the rules”.
-What I mean is, it doesn’t always work out that a card that had the most votes is the most important, or that a card that had no votes is less important than one that had two votes.
+It doesn’t always work out that a card that had the most votes is the most important, or that a card that had no votes is less important than one that had two votes.

-Another key part was visibility of the cards so we needed a fair amount of space in order to see the order and keep challenging it.
-However, at some point, once we could see a clear breakoff point of “these cards are more important than those ones” I would “close” the ones that were already prioritized to keep the focus and keep moving forward.
-Another thing that happened in the workshops is that a few new tasks were brought to the table that we hadn’t been considering.
+Another important part is visibility of the cards, so we needed a fair amount of space in order to see the order and keep challenging it.
+However, at some point, once we could see a clear break-off point of “these cards are more important than those ones” I would “close” the ones that were already prioritized to keep the focus and move forward.
+Sometimes a few new tasks were brought to the table that we hadn’t been considering.
 Anytime this happened, we made a new card and brought it into the mix.

-Step 6: Turn the results into an actual roadmap
+Step 6: Turn the results into an actual Product roadmap

-So, again, a bit of work on my part, but after the workshops I had to take the learnings to our actual roadmap.
+So, again, a bit of work on my part, but after the workshops I had to take the learnings to our actual Product Roadmap.
 I already had all of the cards on the board in a proposed order, but the learnings from the workshops really turned some things around.
-For starters, I ended with new categories that were totally aligned with our company OKRs: convert, engage, automate, reduce support, closing paths, and improve customer experience.
+For starters, I ended with new guiding categories that were totally aligned with our company OKRs: convert, engage, automate, reduce support, close paths, and improve customer experience.

-Each card had to be labeled according to the OKR category it touched on.
-Then I used the teams’ inputs, the OKR labels which themselves which have priority levels, and some other more technical cost considerations to come up with a new roadmap that looked a bit like this:
+Each card had to be labelled according to the OKR category it touched.
+Then I used the teams’ inputs, these new labels, and some other more technical cost considerations to come up with a new detailed Product Roadmap that looked a bit like this:

 Step 7.0: Present to the team, Finalize, Celebrate, and Start using it 🚀

-All four parts of this actually matter: once the roadmap is ready, you’ll want to present it to the team for final ajustements.
+All four parts of this actually matter: once the roadmap is ready, you’ll want to present it to the team for final adjustments.
 But the process doesn’t end here.
-After learning about the Dragon Dreaming methodology, we all recognized that we’re so busy doing, we don’t stop to celebrate enough.
-So this time we made sure to acknowledge all the hard work even put into this roadmap, and celebrate with a round of applause during our weekly general meeting.
+After learning about the Dragon Dreaming methodology, our team recognized that we’re so busy doing, we don’t stop to celebrate enough.
+So this time we made sure to acknowledge all the hard work we put into this Product Roadmap, and celebrated with a round of applause during our weekly general meeting.

 As for “start using it”… we consider our roadmap a living tool that can and should change.
 Even though it’s not static, having the basic structure set and all the teams engaged in its creation has been fundamental to how we do things.
-When setting our weekly product and tech sprint work, we’re pulling directly from this list and the deep learnings behind it.
+When setting our weekly product and tech sprint work, we pull directly from this list and the deep learnings behind it.
 A month and a half later, the board has a DONE and DOING column and the URGENT column is totally cleared.
 We’ve added about 5 cards since the initial meetings and we slightly readjust the priorities every week, especially based on customer feedback and user needs.

-Even though it was a time commitment across teams, it was totally worth the effort.
-I was experimenting with this concept of forced prioritization and now I’m a big believer in its value: it made us think critically from different perspectives, pushed us to discuss “importance” of tasks and the complex factors that play into this, and helped us achieve collaborative decision making.
+Even though it was a time commitment across teams, it was worth the effort.
+I experimented with this concept of forced prioritization and now I’m a big believer in its value: it made us think critically from different perspectives, pushed us to discuss the “importance” of tasks and the complex factors that play into this, and helped us achieve collaborative decision making.

-After the workshops everyone better understood the company’s needs as a whole and not just their own and was able to see clearly why their requests or needs fell where they fell.
-One of the best things that came from building the roadmap this way is that we broke the wall between people blindly submitting requests and actually understanding the bigger puzzle of product work.
+Everyone better understood the company’s needs as a whole and not just their own.
+One of the best things to come from building the roadmap this way is that we broke the wall between people blindly submitting requests and actually understanding the bigger puzzle of product work.